DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </Window>
 ```

-<p><strong>Step 3.
-Creating Form for Persons Entity.</strong></p>
+## Step 3.
+Create a Form for Persons Entity

-<p>1.
-Create a PersonsViewModel object that is a collection of PersonViewModel objects.
+1. Create a PersonsViewModel object that is a collection of PersonViewModel objects.
 The PersonsViewModel class is inherited from the LockableCollection<PersonViewMode> class defined in the DevExpress.Xpf.Core library.
 This class allows you to temporarily lock change notifications by using the BeginUpdate and EndUpdate methods.
 The BeginUpdate method suppresses the CollectionChanged event until the EndUpdate method is called.
-Once the EndUpdate method is called, the CollectionChanged event is raised.</p>
+Once the EndUpdate method is called, the CollectionChanged event is raised.

 ```cs